 \section{Conclusions}

-\tp{In this work we propose an accelerated approach for constrained spacecraft trajectory optimization.
-Building on existing methods, we leverage high‑order Taylor expansions for both automatic differentiation and nonlinear‑dynamics approximation.
+\tp{In this work we propose an accelerated approach for constrained spacecraft trajectory optimisation.
+Building on existing methods, we leverage high‑order Taylor expansions for both automatic differentiation and non-linear‑dynamics approximation.
 The resulting publicly available \gls*{DADDy} solver integrates a \gls*{DDP}/\gls*{iLQR} routine to generate an optimal, nearly feasible solution without requiring a good initial guess.
-An enhanced Newton solver then enforces full feasibility, dramatically speeding up the overall constrained‑optimization process.
+An enhanced Newton solver then enforces full feasibility, dramatically speeding up the overall constrained‑optimisation process.
 Compared with the current state‑of‑the‑art, this algorithm delivers substantial runtime reductions across multiple benchmark problems, underscoring its novel contributions and performance gains.}

-\tr{The use of high-order Taylor polynomials provides two key advantages: first, it enables automatic differentiation, allowing users to optimize arbitrary dynamical systems with general cost functions and constraints without the need to manually derive gradients and Hessians; second, it enables fast polynomial-based approximations of nonlinear dynamics, significantly reducing the computational burden of repeated function evaluations during optimization \tp{and solution polishing}.}
+\tr{The use of high-order Taylor polynomials provides two key advantages: first, it enables automatic differentiation, allowing users to optimise arbitrary dynamical systems with general cost functions and constraints without the need to manually derive gradients and Hessians; second, it enables fast polynomial-based approximations of non-linear dynamics, significantly reducing the computational burden of repeated function evaluations during optimisation \tp{and solution polishing}.}

 \tr{While \gls*{DDP} is traditionally more computationally demanding than \gls*{iLQR} due to the need for second-order derivatives of the dynamics, the \gls*{DA} framework mitigates this overhead.
 By computing derivatives and generating polynomial approximations simultaneously, the runtime per iteration of \gls*{DDP}Dyn (i.e., \gls*{DDP} with dynamics approximation) is brought closer to that of \gls*{iLQR}Dyn (\gls*{iLQR} with approximation of the dynamics).
 Results show that \num{79.4}\% of dynamics evaluations are handled via high-order Taylor approximations, substantially accelerating the overall process.
 This framework also enabled the implementation of a "Q" method that directly evaluates the cost-to-go function and its derivatives.}